joaquin-villar/watsonx-langflow-agent/README.md

 If you change line 31 to the following, you'll see the actual response: `print(response.json()['outputs'][0]['outputs'][0]['results']['message']['text'])`

-💡 If you want to use watsonx.ai directly in your Python code, see the [watsonx.ai Python SDK documentation](https://ibm.github.io/watsonx-ai-python-sdk/).
-You can use the SDK to call the LLM endpoint with your API key, project ID, and prompt.

 ### 6. 🤩 Add a visual front-end app
-In this step we'll use a simple Streamlit app that supports Customer Support Agents.
+In this step we'll use a simple Streamlit app that implements a Customer Support Agent.

 ⚠️ You need the Flow ID of your flow which can be found as the unique ID following `.../flow/` in the URL of Langflow while your Flow is open.
 Otherwise you can find it on line 10 in `flow.py`  following `.../run/`.